-If the stream from the water pump indicator becomes intermittent or stops, reduce speed to idle and:
+IF the S.L.O.W. protection system activates and the stream from the water pump indicator becomes intermittent or stops, reduce speed to idle and:

-Shift to NEUTRAL;
+- Shift to NEUTRAL;

-SHUT OFF the engine;
+- SHUT OFF the engine;

-Tilt the motor up;
+- · Tilt the motor up;

-Clean the intake screen of any blockage;
+- Clean the intake screens and four small gearcase holes of any blockage;

-Clean the water pump indicator of any blockage;
+- · Clean the water pump indicator of any blockage;

-Lower the motor; and
+- · Lower the motor; and

-Restart the engine and run at idle.
+- · Restart the engine and run at idle.

-IF cleaning the screen and indicator does not restore the water pump indicator's steady discharge, SHUT OFF the engine and do not attempt to operate it.
+IF cleaning the screens and indicator does not restore the water pump indicator's steady discharge, SHUT OFF the engine and do not attempt to operate it.
 See your Dealer.

-IF cleaning the screen and indicator does restore the water pump indicator's steady discharge, continue to idle the engine until it cools.
+IF cleaning the screens and indicator does restore the water pump indicator's steady discharge, you might have to run for two minutes in NEUTRAL to allow the engine to cool.